 An automated version of DNA testing, approved by the FBI this month for use by law enforcement and backed by Attorney General Jeff Sessions, is sparking concerns about the growing threat to privacy posed by emerging justice technology.

-One version of the so-called “Rapid DNA Analysis” system, developed by the Boston-area ANDE corporation, was the first to receive approval for use in the National DNA Index System (NDIS), the national database that contains DNA profiles from participating federal, state and local forensic labs.
+One version of the so-called “Rapid DNA Analysis” system, developed by the Boston-area ANDE corporation, was the first to receive approval for use in the National DNA Index System (NDIS), a database that contains DNA profiles from participating federal, state and local forensic labs.

 Fully automated, Rapid DNA systems can produce a DNA identification from a sample in just a few hours.
 This is much faster than standard DNA forensic testing methods, which can sometimes take days, weeks, or months.